FIRST ALERT: Unseasonably warm through the weekend

 VERY WARM WEEKEND

-Temperatures will continue to warm steadily through the weekend.
-Friday will feature high temperatures in the upper 70s and lower 80s again as sunshine continues.

 The busy weekend forecast will feature much more of the same.
-The warmest weather arrives for Saturday and Sunday with temperatures remaining in the upper 70s to lower 80s.
+The warmest weather arrives for Saturday and Sunday with temperatures remaining in the upper 70s to lower 80s as sunny skies and a rain-free weather pattern continue.

+The warmest temperatures continue through the day on Monday ahead of a cold front that will bring big changes to the forecast next week.
+Highs on Monday will be near 80 for the beaches with the low-mid 80s for inland areas.
+Plenty of sunshine will continue throughout the day on Monday.

-The forecast for Halloween is a tricky one.
-The warm weather of the weekend will quickly come to an end as a strong cold front moves through the region during the day on Halloween.
-The latest data continues to suggest a cooler forecast with temperatures falling fast, keeping the chill in the air for trick or treaters Halloween evening.
+For Halloween, the forecast turns tricky.
+The warm weather will come to an end as a strong cold front moves through the region on Halloween.
+The latest data continues to suggest a cooler forecast with temperatures falling fast by Tuesday night.
+Highs on Tuesday will be in the upper 60s to lower 70s with the evening temperatures in the upper 50s.

+Behind the front, temperatures continue to fall through the middle of next week.
+Highs will drop into the low to mid 60s for Wednesday and Thursday.

 Copyright 2023 WMBF.
 All rights reserved.